JaimeRC/mongodb-university-courses/M201: MongoDB Performance/README.md

 # M201: MongoDB Performance

-## Learn how to optimize the performance of your MongoDB deployment.
+## Learn how to optimize the performance of your MongoDB deployment

 > __What You'll Learn__
 >